Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Martina et al.'s paper "Noise fingerprints in quantum computers: Machine learning software tools" distinguishes which QC a specific quantum circuit has been executed by learning the error fingerprint using a support vector machine @martinaLearningNoiseFingerprint2022.
 Creating a dataset containing measurements from quantum circuits executed on different quantum computers is challenging to create due to the high cost of executing a circuit on a quantum computer many times.
 Additionally, a circuit has to be designed in order to ideally capture the noise generated by a quantum computer.
-On top of that, in order to get measurements with consistent noise, the circuit has to be executed on a quantum computer without being disturbed by recallibration of the QC.
 Therefore the creation of such a dataset is out of the scope of this thesis.
 As a result, the dataset containing quantum computer measurements and the circuits provided in @martinaLearningQuantumNoiseFingerprint2023 have been used in this thesis.